colbycannizzaro/MIST4610GroupProject2/README.md

 <img width="356" height="533" alt="image" src="https://github.com/user-attachments/assets/64507411-23a0-44f2-abdf-7405959978af" />

-Our first graph illustrates the count of drug violation incidents that occur within Boston on different days of the week.
-We noticed that unlike most crimes, drug violations occur more often on weekdays.
-Saturday and Sunday report the lowest amount of drug violation incidents.
-We continued to analyze this same data in our next visualization.
+Our first graph illustrates the breakdown of each borough's crime rate by crime seveerity.
+The Bronx had the highest crime rate and highest number of felonies, while Staten Island had the lowest crime rate, and Queens had the lowest number of felonies.

 <img width="1680" alt="Screen Shot 2023-04-27 at 6 57 29 PM" src="https://user-images.githubusercontent.com/128402101/235008185-d248e12e-49bf-4666-a8d2-fa6aaeb646b9.png">